Yeah, this is where some of my Evangelical friends think Catholics have put Mary up there with Jesus as a "Co-Saviour". They say things like:

 Irenaeus was a student of Polycarp, who was a student of John the Apostle.
 That's about as early as you can get.

-I think it is useful to compare Mary's "Yes" to the Archangel Gabriel with Abraham's "Yes" to the angel that came to him (Gen 22:11).
+It is useful to compare Mary's "Yes" to the Archangel Gabriel with Abraham's "Yes" to the angel that came to him (Gen 22:11).
 First, let's look at Abraham as he contemplated the sacrifice of Isaac.
 Now there is a guy with faith.
 This guy was old and his wife Sarah was no spring chicken either.
 Yet he believed God's promise that he would have offspring as numerous as the stars in heaven.
 The miracle happened, Isaac was born and Abraham rejoiced.
 Then God turned around and said, "Hey, by the way, sacrifice Isaac - kill him."
 I can imagine all the stuff that was going through Abraham's head at that point, but nevertheless he stepped up to the plate and tied Isaac up and started the fire and pulled out the knife.
 He would sacrifice the only son that God gave him - the son that was supposed to become the father of the Jewish people.

 Just as there was a big riddle for Abraham when he said "yes" to God, there was a big riddle for Mary when she said "yes" at the annunciation.
 She feared her "yes" would cost her future husband.
 She was "betrothed" to him and in those days a woman who had an affair with another man while betrothed, would be stoned to death for adultery.
 It was beyond her how all this would come to pass without losing Joseph and being stoned to death while the fetus of Jesus was developing in her.
 Yet like Abraham, she said "yes" and trusted the Lord.

 In the story of Abraham, God intervened miraculously.
 The Angel appeared at the last minute to stop the sacrifice.
 Isaac was saved.
 In the story of Mary, God sent the Angel in at the last minute to Joseph.
-Up until then he was going to "dismiss her quietly" which would have been disastrous because if she wasn't married to him when her pregnancy began to show, the town's people would have thought that she was an fornicator who should be stoned.
+Up until then he was going to "dismiss her quietly" which would have been disastrous because if she wasn't married to him when her pregnancy began to show, the town's people would have thought that she was a fornicator who should be stoned.

 During his homily at World Youth Day 2008, in Sydney Australia, which I attended, the Pope said: